kamaLc73/Hotel_Management_java_swing/README.md

 Introduction :

 The Hotel Management System is a Java application designed to assist hotel staff in managing reservations, rooms, and clients.
 It provides functionalities for adding reservations, managing room availability, processing payments, and more.
+The system utilizes a text-based database to store information such as reservations, clients, and room details.
+This lightweight database solution simplifies data management within the application.

 Features :